thutahw/tp/docs/UserGuide.md

 NRIC    | The nric of the patient.
 It must <ins>start with either 'S', 'T', 'F' or 'G' (all case-insensitive) and end with an alphabet (case-insensitive)</ins> and contain 7 numbers in between them.
 E.g. S1234567A, s1234567a
 NAME    | The name of the patient.
 It must consist <ins>solely</ins> of alphabets.
 E.g. Alice Tan PHONE   | The hand phone number which the patient wishes to be contacted by.
 It must consist <ins>solely</ins> of numbers and it must be at least 3 digits long.
 E.g. 91710012
 GENDER  | The gender of the patient.
-In short, female is indicated by the letter ‘F’ and male is indicated by the letter ‘M’ (both case-insensitive).
+In short, female is indicated by the letter ‘F’ and male is indicated by the letter ‘M’ <ins>(both case-insensitive)</ins>.
 REMARK  | Any remarks about the patient.
 It can be any text -- alphanumerical, special characters etc. are allowed.
 E.g. Only available on Mon / Tues
 TAG     | The tag for the patient.
-It must only be alphanumerical and must not contain spaces or special characters.
+It must only be <ins>alphanumerical</ins> and must not contain spaces or special characters.
 Can have multiple tags.
 E.g. Diabetic

 **Example:**<br>
 1. Type `editpatient 2 tag/Asthmatic` into the command box.